Google’s Go Paperless in 2013 – Really?

 Without a doubt the Google consortium have their heads in the proverbial/digital cloud and I think I have a pretty good idea of what kind of smoke that cloud is comprised of.
 I only hope they’re not using the mirrors as well.

 Posted on January 10, 2013, in News, Sustainability and tagged e-waste, electronic media, environmental impact, go paperless in 2013, google, greenwashing, paper usage, renewable resource, responsible forestry, sustainable green printing.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.